blacklanternsecurity/writehat/README.md

 You can automatically insert client-specific information such as the client name, URL, e-mail, etc. in your reports, by inserting
 `{Client<field>}` in the text.
 This is particularly useful for report templates.

-For example, if you want to refer to the client in your executive summary, you can insert `{ClientName}` in the text.
+For example, if you want to refer to the client in your executive summary, you can insert `{ClientName}` or `{customer.name}` in the text.
 For a specific list of fields you can insert, or to insert more, refer to [the markdown.py file](writehat/lib/markdown.py)

 Finally, please note that you can also use the editor's 🔗 icon to select these placeholders (and more!).